aws-amplify/docs/docs/lib/getting-started-amplify/fragments/ios/40_verifyAmplifyLibraries.md

 }
 ```

 Build your project (`CMD + b`).
 If your build succeeeds, then you have successfully added the Amplify library to your project.
-But, in order to run the application, you will need to provision resources in the backend.
+In order to run the application (without it erroring), you will need to provision resources in the backend.
 If you attempt run your application at this point, you will see the following error:
 ```
 An error occurred setting up Amplify: ConfigurationError: Could not load default `amplifyconfiguration.json` file
 ```